 Not far from Verbier is the scenic village of Champex.
 Beautiful Alpine views, a stunning lake, and a sense of calm make this an excellent day trip.

 Nestled in the canton of Valais, Champex is a picturesque village known as Switzerland’s Little Canada.
 The nickname is apt, due to its vast forests, lake, and traditional wooden chalets.
 This magnificent plateau is located near Verbier, between Le Châtelet and Le Catogne.

 Lac de Champex, located at an altitude of 1,466 meters, is a small yet enchanting lake.
 From there, visitors can embark on various hikes in the mountains and enjoy the stunning Alpine scenery that characterizes the region.
 If you prefer water activities, you can rent a SUP or a canoe and even take a swim in the refreshing waters.
 Ice covers the lake in winter.

 An extensive collection of alpine plants can be found at Flore-Alpe Botanical Garden.
-This is a haven to four thousand species of plants, from local flora to those from other continents and definitely worth visiting.
+This is a haven for four thousand species of plants, from local flora to those from other continents, and worth visiting.